Karlos97/my-skills-overview/README.md

 # Overall Description

 The folder structure is divided into `frontend` and `backend`.
 Each folder has its own `README.md` file describing further technical details.
+This project is utylizing secure vault [ImmuDB](https://vault.immudb.io/auth/signin), as a cloud database.
+Env files involves keys and links to the vault.

 # Prerequisites